-Moses was the leader of gallons of people, who were freed by God from bondage and slavery in Egypt: hence the name of the book, Exodus, meaning a mass departure of people.
+Moses was the leader of a herd of people, who were freed by God from bondage and slavery in Egypt: hence the name of the book, Exodus, meaning a mass departure of people.
 Departing from Egypt to the promised land, Moses was divinely delegated the duty of successfully leading the vast stiff-necked, disobedient and murmuring multitude to the land flowing with milk and honey – not an easy job as you can probably imagine.
 As Moses was the antitype of Jesus Christ, he was the medium between God and the people.
 God would instruct and teach Moses and thus he would relay all he was told to the people of God.
 Although he was the appointed leader and managed the intricate system, God did not ordain for him to carry such an onerous burden on his own.

 Moses like myself and maybe like you, was overburdened, stressed, filled to the brim with his workload and it did not get any easier.
 Moses sat from morning until evening, basically all day, judging the people of Israel because he knew, or in other words, he was well experienced in all the statutes and laws of God (Exodus 18:14-16).
 When his father-in-law Jethro eye-witnessed this he was dumbfounded and spoke to Moses plainly “the thing that you do is not good.
 Both you and these people who are with you will surely wear yourselves out.
 For this thing is too much for you; you are not able to perform it by yourself.”
 (Exodus 18:17-18, italics added).